elabftw/elabftw/GOVERNANCE.md

 - the change is submitted through a pull request;
 - the reason and scope of the change are documented;
-- testing is performed to the extent reasonably possible;
+- testing is performed to the extent reasonably possible before merging;
+- any unresolved deviation or deferred testing is documented and formally risk-accepted before merging;
-- approval by a reviewer is required before merging; and
+- approval by a reviewer is required before merging;
-- the resulting change remains traceable to its commit and release.
+- the resulting change remains traceable to its commit and release;
+- any deferred testing is completed after the merge by a named owner within a documented deadline, with the results recorded in or linked from the pull request or associated change record; and
+- a retrospective review is completed after the merge by a named owner within a documented deadline to confirm the effectiveness of the change, review any remaining risk acceptance, and determine whether further corrective action is required.

 Security-related information may be kept confidential until a fix is available, but the change remains subject to review and approval by authorised maintainers.